 St Peter's is a lovely old church in a typical Dorset village nestled into a valley two miles inland from the famous Chesil Beach.Parts of St Peter’s Church, Portesham have stood at the centre of the village for 900 years.
 The base of the tower at St Peter’s Portesham is believed to be early Norman, even Saxon.
 The main body of the church dates to the 12th and 13th centuries.

 The church and churchyard also have some old graves; some of them with quite interesting stories.
 For example, William Weare wanted to be buried ‘neither in the church nor outside it’, so he was interred in the wall.There is also a gravestone with an angel wearing a woolly jumper.

 The church is open daily to be a haven of peace.
 The chancel offers a secluded space for private prayer.
 Please leave prayer requests on the prayer tree.
 Please write in our visitors book, we like to see your comments.
 The comment 'peaceful'.
 We do have a children's corner if needed but it is lovely for children to join in our worship and be part of and in the congregation, not at the back.

-At present the church is embarking on a re-ordering project to add a servery and a toilet, this will enable the church to be used more by the community as we will be able to host concerts, exhibitions and offer refreshments.
+At present the church is embarking on a re-ordering project to add a servery and a toilet, to date the pews have been removed at the rear of the church and there is now a space for informal gatherings.